 Following are the differences between Balance of Trade vs Balance of Payment:

 BoT measures the export and import that a country does with the rest of the world.
-BoP, on the other hand, includes all the financial transactions that a country does with other countries.
+On the other hand, BoP includes all the financial transactions that a country does with other countries.

 How to Calculate?

 To calculate BoT, we need to subtract exports from imports.
-To calculate BoP, we need to add BoT, foreign investment, cash transfer from abroad, capital account and any balancing item.
-Another way to calculate BoP is to add Current, Capital account and adjusting for Errors and omissions.
+We need to add BoT, foreign investment, cash transfer from abroad, capital account, and any balancing item to calculate BoP.
+Another way to calculate BoP is to add the Current Capital account and adjust for errors and omissions.